 - We will continue to participate and learn from the Pembrokeshire Energy Forum and engage with the Pembrokeshire Public Services Board's Environmental and Climate Change Risk Assessment for Pembrokeshire. - We will continue to provide financial support for the Coastal Bus Service (via the Greenways Partnership), helping support sustainable transport options within the Park.
-[S6 Duty Impact]
+Where opportunities arise we will engage with relevant partners to explore opportunities to improve public transport and affordable sustainable transport opportunities in the Park.
+[S6/ Equality/ Socio Economic Duty Impact]